Cave Temples of Badami: Cave – 1

 Built next to each other and connected via stone staircases, the four cave temples are labeled Cave – 1, Cave -2, Cave – 3, and Cave – 4, based on the sequence of their approach from the main entrance to the temple complex.
 In other words, you would visit Cave – 1 first and Cave – 4 last.

 The chronological order of their construction is not known because of the lack of inscriptions.
 Only Cave – 3 has inscription detailing its dating.
-However, it is generally believed that they were constructed in the same sequence as their approach.
+Nevertheless, it is generally believed that they were excavated in the same sequence as their approach.

 The rest of the page is about Cave – 1.
 Check the following pages for a detailed explanation of the other three caves: